John Matthew Rispoli: Reinstated

 Having overcome this harrowing ordeal, Rispoli continued to hold the Regency at the Studium Generale of Palermo for another year.
 In 1617, after an absence of eighteen years, he was back to Malta as superior (of Vicar-General) of the Maltese Dominicans, and as official Visitor for the three Dominican Priories in Malta on behalf of the Sicilian Prior Provincial.
 During his stay in Malta, for one academic year (1617–18) Rispoli lectured at the Studium of the Portus Salutis Priory at Valletta, and, during the following academic year (1618–19), at the Dominican Studium of the Annunciation Priory at Vittoriosa.
 Here, at Vittoriosa, he was also chosen at Master of Studies, and elected Prior, offices he held up till 1623.

 Grand Master Alof de Wignacourt attests to Rispoli's excellent conduct at the time.
 Already in 1617, when Rispoli returned to Malta, he immediately appointed him as his personal theologian and consultor.
 Now, two years later, he sent various letters to the Master of the Dominican Order and to the Prior Provincial of Sicily most probably to scotch current rumours about some alleged shortcomings on the part of Rispoli.
 The Grand Master referred to Rispoli's work and personal demeanour in glowing terms, praising his erudition and exemplary life, his prudence and charity shown in his administrative role, his good sense in the works and benefices with which he endowed the priory, and his high standards of strict observance within his religious community.

-While at Vittoriosa during the years 1618–20, Rispoli was also appointed Moderator and Consultor to the Inquisition in Malta.
-How ironical for a man who, barely two years before, has been held captive for more than a year at the dungeons of the Sicilian Inquisition!
+While at Vittoriosa between 1618 and 1620, Rispoli was also appointed Moderator and Consultor to the Inquisition in Malta.
+The appointment followed his earlier captivity for more than a year in the dungeons of the Sicilian Inquisition.